Power Up 2022 AT Conference and Expo

 Eye gaze technology may be used for those with complex needs for access to communication and daily living.
 Current evidence shows promise in additional use for assessment and intervention with individuals with cortical visual impairment and other needs.
 Specifics of AT including software/apps, positioning/set up and other considerations using eye gaze technology will be discussed.

-E2 – CaptionMate- Next Generation Captioning is Finally Here
+E2 – CaptionMate- Next Generation Captioning is Finally Here (Also available as a virtual session) - Video Conference Theater

 By Jon Gray